Quadrotor Navigation using Reinforcement Learning with Privileged Information: CONCLUSION

 \subsubsection{Privileged Information via ToA Map}

-We observe that existing obstacle avoidance and collision loss terms in prior work~\citep{zhang2025learning} are often insufficient for navigation around large obstacles.
+We observe that existing Existing obstacle avoidance and collision loss terms in prior work~\citep{zhang2025learning} are often insufficient for navigation around large obstacles.
 Local collision losses penalize proximity or approach speed to surfaces but do not actively encourage progress or escape, which can cause the robot to become stuck in concave obstacle regions.
 To address these limitations, we use time-of-arrival (ToA) maps, whose gradients guide the robot's velocity toward the goal while avoiding obstacles (see~\cref{fig:compute_geodesic}).
+Through the ToA loss, the policy learns to infer optimal navigation directions from depth alone, requiring no map at inference.

 Let $T(\mathbf{x})$ denote the ToA map, defined as the minimum travel time from a point $\mathbf{x}$ in free space to the goal position.
 Travel times are solutions to the Eikonal equation $|\nabla T(\mathbf{x})| F(\mathbf{x}) = 1$, which governs how travel time propagates from the goal under a spatially varying speed $F(\mathbf{x}) > 0$.